 4. Dry the floor using a mop or cloth and leave to dry completely before proceeding to the waxing stage.

 5. Apply a water-based or polymeric-type floor finish evenly to the floor using a terry cloth towel.

 6. Apply one layer and allow it to dry completely before applying a second layer.
 You may choose to apply a third layer, but decide once the second layer has dried.

 If you don’t want to do the cleaning on your own and want to stay on the safe side, consider hiring a professional floor cleaning company.
 They will do a great job in restoring harder to clean linoleum floors that DIY cleaning can’t fix.
 We can give you a free quote to match your budget.

 Vinegar-based cleaners tend to be the best option for linoleum floors.
 But any cleaner that is mildly acidic should do the job.
 Plain old dish soap diluted in water is a popular and effective solution.
 Avoid alkaline-based cleaners, especially ammonia-based cleaners, as this can strip the finish from your linoleum floors and ruin them.

 How Do You Make Linoleum Floors Shine?

-To shine your floors, you can use either a cleaner that includes ingredients designed to leave behind a bit of shine, such as those we have recommended above, or you may want to wax your floors regularly using a liquid acrylic floor wax.
+To shine your floors, you can use either a cleaner that includes ingredients designed to leave behind a bit of shine, such as those we have recommended above, or you may want to polish your floors regularly using water-based or polymeric-type floor finishes.